Sakinah Junid: Woman activism

 Sakinah Junid was actively involved in Angkatan Wanita Sedar (AWAS) (Conscious Women's Front), the first nationalist women's organisation in Malaysia.
 It was established in late 1945 as women's wing of the Malay Nationalist Party (Partai Kebangsaan Melayu Malaya, PKMM).
-The organisation has also led by Shamsiah Fakeh.
+The organisation was also led by Shamsiah Fakeh.
 At its peak, AWAS had a membership of 2000 women.
 The group organised, held discussions and hosted Indonesian women visitors.
 AWAS members, led by Sakinah Junid, participated in a six-mile protest march against the British prohibition disallowing the use of motorised vehicles in processions.